xsolla/login-ue4-sdk/README.md

 Validation is optional for client-side, but required for server-side usage (f.e. for in-app pushaces confirmation).
 See [TokenVerificator](https://github.com/xsolla/login-ue4-sdk/tree/develop/Extras/TokenVerificator) example.

-To enable auto-validation of the JWT on client-side just set the `VerifyTokenURL` parameter with your server validation url, and it will be validated on user login event.
+To enable auto-validation of the JWT on the client-side just set the `VerifyTokenURL` parameter with your server validation url, and it will be validated on user login event.